blue-build/images-website/README.md

 #### Why Svelte?

 Svelte (IMO) is a breeze to work with.
 The reactivity is effortless and the syntax on top of standard HTML is pretty minimal and elegant.
-HAving a JS framework was basically necessary to have a functioning filtering system without making total spaghetti code, so Svelte was the obvious choice.
+Having a JS framework was basically necessary to have a functioning filtering system without making total spaghetti code, so Svelte was the obvious choice.

 #### Why prettier?